AshleyF/brief/sandbox/Language/Readme.md

     (new Thread(new ThreadStart(read), IsBackground = true)).Start()
 ```

-Adding this to the main program, we have cobbled together a complete system to control the lights using `System.Speech` and the `trigger` actor executing Brief.
+Adding this to the main program, we have successfully cobbled together a complete system to control the lights using `System.Speech` and the `trigger` actor executing, all glued together with Brief.

 ```fsharp
 let speech = Remote.remoteActor "127.0.0.1" 11411